Adrian College: Men's ice hockey

 The men's Division III team received national attention on the eve of Selection Sunday of the 2007–08 season on ESPN's "The Sports Reporters" as Mitch Albom, columnist from the Detroit Free Press, used his closing remarks to highlight the remarkable ride of the hockey team's season (their first at the NCAA level).
 The team finished 26-3 and did not make the NCAA Division III Tournament.
 They would qualify for the NCAA National Tournament nine times before winning their first NCAA Div.
-III National Championship on March 26th, 2022 in Lake Placid, New York.
+III National Championship on March 26, 2022, in Lake Placid, New York.

-Adrian College is home to the largest hockey program in the country, fielding Men's and Women's NCAA DIII teams, ACHA Men's D1, D2 and D3 teams along with ACHA Women's D1 and D2 teams.

-The ACHA D3 team is the only ACHA D3 team to win 3 consecutive ACHA MD3 National Championships in 2012, 2013 and 2014.
-The 2012 MD3 National Championship was the school's first national championship in any sport in its 153-year history.
-The Men's ACHA D1 team went on to win the 2018 ACHA MD1 National Championship in 2018 and 2021.

 Men's and women's rowing

-On March 30, 2017, Adrian College athletic director, Michael Duffy, announced that men's and women's rowing would be added.
-On May 22, 2018, Adrian College's new rowing programs joined the Mid-Atlantic Rowing Conference (MARC).
-On August 6, 2018, the program welcomed an inaugural freshman class of 25 rowers.
-In their first season in the MARC, the men's team finished eighth out of twenty, while the women placed sixth out of eleven.
+Men's and women's rowing were added in 2017.
+In 2018, Adrian College's rowing programs joined the Mid-Atlantic Rowing Conference (MARC).
+In 2018, the program welcomed an inaugural freshman class of 25 rowers.